dogecoinfoundation/dogecoin.com/content/dogepedia/how-tos/operating-a-node/index.md

 The data directory is the location where the blockchain files, alongside log files and wallet files, are stored.
 You should make sure that this directory is located on a drive with enough disk space.
 The location of this directory can be changed by using the -datadir= argument when starting your Dogecoin node or using the same setting in the [dogecoin.conf file](/dogepedia/how-tos/operating-a-node/#advanced-configuration).

-Default location of the Dogecoin Core Data Directory:
+This is the default location of the Dogecoin Core Data Directory:

 Platform | Data directory path
 ---------|--------------------